Christ in Leviticus

 Open the chapter → - Leviticus 16Curated

-Christ Connection - The Two Natures of Atonement
+Christ Connection - Two Goats, One Atonement

 Open the chapter → - Leviticus 17Curated